LiZhang30/MRBDTA/README.md

 		Expected run time on a "normal" desktop computer:
 			The run time in our coumputer (CPU:Xeon 3106, GPU NVIDIA Geforce RTX 2080 Ti, ARM 64G) is about 5 minutes.

+		Note: in the csv file, drug SMILES, protein sequences and binding affinity values are displayed in column 1, column 2 and column 3, respectively.

 4 Instructions for use(two benchmark datasets are included in our data):